dyunis/viz_app/README.md

-Then on the remote machine I'll run the command `python app.py` and navigate to the browser on my local machine (Firefox/Chrome work best).
+Then on the remote machine I'll run the command `python app.py` and navigate to `localhost:5000` in a browser on my local machine (Firefox/Chrome work best).

 ### Using the app